pmuellr/jbuild/README.md

 You can mix-and-match the two styles of defining tasks.
 The `defineTasks()` function just adds tasks specifications to the exports object passed in.

+### `defineModuleFunctions(dir)`

+This function will add global functions for all the scripts in the directory `path.join(dir, "node_modules", ".bin")` in the same way as as they are added for your current directory automatically.

 the `watch(watchSpec)` global function
 --------------------------------------------------------------------------------